Is Your Dog Depressed? | Signs of Canine Depression

 • Loss of predictability in life

-Can induce a fundamental stress into a dog’s life that doesn’t go away for a period of weeks or months.
+These can induce a level of stress that doesn’t go away for weeks or months.
 The stress of confusion, sadness, or extended boredom can evolve into a state of depression in dogs.

 2. Loss of Love, After Knowing Love